War of the Spanish Succession: General strategic drivers

 The importance of trade and economic interests to the participants is often underestimated; contemporaries viewed Dutch and English support for the Habsburg cause as primarily driven by a desire for access to Spanish markets in the Americas.
-Modern economists generally assume a constantly growing market, but the then dominant theory of Mercantilism viewed it as relatively static.
-Increasing one's share implied taking it from someone else, and the role of the state was to restrict foreign competition by attacking merchant ships and colonies.
+While modern economists generally assume a constantly growing market, the then dominant theory of mercantilism viewed it as relatively static.
+This meant increasing one's own share of a market required taking it from someone else, with the state facilitating this by attacking opponents' merchant ships and colonies.

-This expanded the war to North America, India, and other parts of Asia, with tariffs used as a policy weapon.
-From 1690 to 1704, English import duties on foreign goods increased by 400%, and the 1651–1663 Navigation Acts were a major factor in the Anglo-Dutch Wars.
-On 6 September 1700, France banned the import of English manufactured goods such as cloth, and imposed prohibitive duties on a wide range of others.
+As a result, the war quickly expanded to North America, India, and other parts of Asia, with tariffs used as a policy weapon.
+The 1651–1663 Navigation Acts were a major factor in the Anglo-Dutch Wars, while between 1690 and 1704, English import duties on foreign goods increased by 400%.
+On 6 September 1700, France banned the import of English manufactured goods such as cloth and imposed prohibitive duties on a wide range of others.

-Armies of the Nine Years' War often exceeded 100,000 men, levels unsustainable for pre-industrial economies; those of 1701–1714 averaged around 35,000 to 50,000.
-Dependence on water-borne transport for supplying these numbers meant campaigns were focused on rivers like the Rhine and Adda, which limited operations in poor areas like Northern Spain.
+The field armies that operated in the Southern Netherlands during the Nine Years' War had sometimes reached 100,000 men.
+The size of armies continued to grow during the War of the Spanish Succession.
+Between 1702 and 1707, the field armies in the Southern Netherlands had a strength of 60,000 to 80,000 men, and from 1708 onwards, over 120,000 men.
+These extensive armies placed immense strain on pre-industrial economies.
+Armies were restricted by their dependence on water-borne transport for supplies, so campaigns focused on rivers like the Rhine, Scheldt and Adda, while their absence limited operations in areas like Northern Spain.
 Better logistics, unified command, and simpler internal lines of communication gave Bourbon armies an advantage over their opponents.